 Luckily, visitors can still experience life below ground by visiting the historic Quincy Mine near Hancock, MI or take a self-guided tour of the Delaware Mine near Mohawk, MI.

 The Quincy Mine offers both surface and underground tours so that visitors can experience the life of copper miners in the late 1800s.

 Remnants of vanished mining communities exist throughout the Keweenaw landscape.
 As mines closed, entire communities migrated to other parts of the Keweenaw and the country.
 Much of the stone architecture remains along the region’s trail systems and within the regrown forests of the Keweenaw.
 Many of these sites are accessible to the public interested in visiting the ruins and hoping to find native copper among the mounds of discarded mine rock piles.
-Click here for tips on exploring our Ghost Towns.
+Explore our ghost towns and rediscover important history of the area.